catchupTJC/catchuptjc.github.io/_posts/2018-05-19-The Church of the True God 2.md

 -Few days later she observed the Sabbath.
 When she entered church there is a hymn singing during pre service.
 She then remarked this is the hymn that the angels sang to her.
 The angels were singing hymn 142 Come ye Disconsolate.
 When we have anguish and despair to trust in the Lord.

--the church of the true God is where God comforts.
+-the church of the True God is where God comforts.

-The church of the true God is
+The church of the True God is
 5) The church that is promised by God (1 Jn 2: 25)

 -The promise of God is to give eternal life which is more precious than anything.
 The Lord Jesus Christ gave a promise that he will resurrect us on the last days.
 Lazarus was raised after death and yet he died again.
 In our church, we have testimonies that those who have died also was healed by God and resurrect again.
 However after this, they will still pass away.